mitsuba-renderer/enoki/docs/demo.rst

 3. Further type transformations enable tracking of derivatives through a calculation, either on the CPU or the GPU.

-4. The above transformations are all inherent from the type of the resulting functions.
+4. The above transformations can all be deduced from the type of the resulting functions.
 This is an ideal fit for metaprogramming-based libraries like `pybind11 <https://github.com/pybind/pybind11>`_ which inspect the type of a function to generate high-quality binding code.